 Blainey worked as a journalist and photographer for almost 10 years in print and online media across both magazine and newspaper platforms.
-He started his career with APN in south east Queensland and northern New South Wales before heading to England to work as a senior photographer with a London design company.
-After returning from the UK he briefly went back to work with APN as a full time senior journalist before being recruited by Surfing Australia.
+He started his career with APN in south-east Queensland and northern New South Wales.
+After returning from a stint working in the UK he briefly went back to work with APN as a full-time senior journalist before being recruited by Surfing Australia.
 Blainey has called the Gold Coast home for more than a decade and doesn't miss a surf if there is a wave to be ridden.

 Beau Brenchley has worked in the surfing industry for approximately 18 years since the age of 15.
 He has wide experience across retail, wholesale, manufacturing and events.
 Beau has been employed by Surfing Australia since 2009 and is currently the Events Manager.
 Beau successfully manages all Surfing Australia sanctioned events Australia wide and has worked with the ASP as Computer Operator on ASP World Tour events.
 Beau resides in Northern NSW and has been a passionate surfer born and bred on Queensland’s Gold Coast.
 He has an extensive knowledge of and experience within the surfing industry that allows him to fulfil a wide range of commitments and he also assists the Sport Development Manager, the General Manager Sponsorship & Events and the General Manager Communications & Digital Media in all aspects of their roles.